 We have boundless faith in all of our driving instructors on our team.
 We work very hard to assure that a quality service is provided and at a competitive rate.
 Our instructors want you to learn, want you to succeed and will help you in every way they possibly can to adhere to your personal needs.

 A polite, professional approach is what we aim for, we find it important to make lessons fun to ease any nerves and keep a relaxed stress-free environment for all of our learners.

 The theory test will be the first test that you take.
 This test is a computer-based exam including 50 multiple choice questions as well as hazard perception clips.

 All questions are designed to test your knowledge on rules of roads and motorways, traffic signs, road safety, the correct attitude and how to handle any witnessed or experienced road accidents.

 The hazard perception is solely focused on hazard awareness, you are shown a few clips as though you were driving down a road and 1 or 2 hazards will arise during the drive.
 You must click as soon as you notice the hazard.

 We offer online theory practice for just £3.99 with official questions, mock tests and access to highway code. https://www.drivinglesson.com/DrivingLessons/Book/15

 Practical driving test

-When that all important time comes around to take your final test it is important to stay calm.
-Remember, your instructor wouldn’t be taking you on this test if they did not feel you are ready.
+When that all-important time comes around to take your final test it is important to stay calm.
+Remember, your instructor wouldn’t be taking you on this test if they did not feel you were ready.